 Ach well.
 If I’d made it to Dublin I wouldn’t be doing this Breadline Challenge with Food Cycle and raising money for their vital work. £80 already guys, thank you so very much!!

 So, today I spent £1.68 in total on food and drink for myself.
 I felt full enough and was no more hungry than I normally am just before dinner.
+The caffeine withdrawal, on the other hand… eek.
 I struggled not to tuck into my daughter’s leftover chocolate birthday cake from her big party on Saturday past, and the fresh fruit in the fridge looked really, really tempting.

 Elizabeth’s Kitchen Diary with match, pound for pound, up to £200 the amount raised for Food Cycle via my Virgin Money Giving Page to donate to the Shetland Food Bank for their Christmas Food Parcels.
 Around 60 Shetland families will be supported by these food parcels this festive season.